utkarsh301198/Starve_Free_Reader_writer_problem/README.md

 }while(true);
 ```
-## Correctness of Solution
+## Analysis of Correctness of Solution
-### Mutual Exclusion
-The rwt semaphore ensures that only a single writer can access the critical section at any moment of time thus ensuring mutual exclusion between the writers and also when the first reader try to access the critical section it has to acquire the rwt mutex lock to access the critical section thus ensuring mutual exclusion between the readers and writers.

 ### Bounded Waiting
-Before accessing the critical section any reader or writer have to first acquire the turn semaphore which uses a FIFO queue for the blocked processes.
-Thus as the queue uses a FIFO policy, every process has to wait for a finite amount of time before it can access the critical section thus meeting the requirement of bounded waiting.
+Before accessing the critical section any reader or writer have to first acquire the 'turn' semaphore in which a FIFO queue is used for the blocked processes.
+Thus as the queue uses a FIFO principle , every process has to wait for a finite amount of time before it can access the critical section thus meeting the requirement of bounded waiting.

+### Mutual Exclusion principle
+If we talk about rwt semaphore, it ensures that only a single writer can access the critical section at any moment of time which in turn ensuring mutual exclusion between the writers.
+Also when the first reader try to access the critical section it has to acquire the rwt mutex lock to access the critical section thus ensuring mutual exclusion between the readers and writers as well.

 ### Progress Requirement
 The code is structured so that there are no chances for deadlock and also the readers and writers takes a finite amount of time to pass through the critical section and also at the end of each reader writer code they release the semaphore for other processes to enter into critical section.

+##Conclusion
+None of these ideas are feasible, and our approach addresses all of their shortcomings.
+However, there are recent solutions to a broader issue, the community mutual exclusion problem.
+Our solution is a more straightforward solution to a more straightforward problem (the readers-writers problem versus the group mutual exclusion problem).

 ## References
 - Abraham Silberschatz, Peter B. Galvin, Greg Gagne - Operating System Concepts
+- Operating Systems Concepts (9th Edition), Abraham Silberchatz, Peter B Galvin and Greg Gagne
 - [Wikipedia](https://en.wikipedia.org/wiki/Readers%E2%80%93writers_problem)